usnistgov/ns3-cosim/README.md

 `ns3::Time` equivalent of the message header.
 This handle update function delegates processing the message to the user-defined `DoUpdate` function.
 The rest of the sequence diagram is a suggested implementation of `DoUpdate`.

-The gateway will send a response when `Gateway::SendRespone` is called.
+The gateway will send a response when `Gateway::SendResponse` is called.
 This message is a string, with the format:

     value_1,value_2,...,value_m;